 Prof. Eibe Frank, AI Institute, University of Waikato

-Dr. Phil Mourot, Senior Research Fellow, University of Waikato and Waikato Regional Council
+Dr. Phil Mourot, Senior Research Fellow, University of Waikato and

 Assoc.
 Prof. Te Taka Keegan, AI Institute, University of Waikato